-What is a cerebrovascular accident or CVA?
+What is a cerebrovascular accident or stroke (CVA)?

-Types of cerebrovascular accident
+Types of stroke

-- Hemorrhagic strokes: occur when a blood vessel in the brain ruptures, leading to a buildup of blood that damages the affected area of the brain.
-This is the most common type of CVA among young people.
-There are also two subtypes – intracerebral hemorrhage and subarachnoid hemorrhage.
-Intracerebral hemorrhage, usually associated with hypertension, is responsible for 80% of hemorrhagic strokes.
-Subarachnoid hemorrhage is usually caused by an aneurysm and is less common but often associated with vascular tissue malformations.
+- Hemorrhagic: occur due to the rupture of a blood vessel in the brain, which causes an accumulation of blood fluid that damages the area of the brain where it occurs.
+This type of stroke is more common in the young population.
+Two subtypes can also be found: intracerebral hemorrhage and subarachnoid hemorrhage.
+Intracerebral hemorrhage, generally associated with hypertension, is responsible for 80% of hemorrhagic strokes.
+Subarachnoid hemorrhage is usually caused by an aneurysm; it is a much less frequent stroke, most often associated with malformations of the vascular tissue.

-Consequences or sequelae of cerebrovascular accident
+Consequences or sequelae of stroke

-One possible complication of a CVA is hemiplegia or loss of muscle movement.
-In these cases, a person experiences paralysis on one side of the body or may lose control of certain muscles.
-Swallowing capacity can also be affected if specific mouth and throat muscles are compromised.
-This can cause difficulties in speaking.
+One of the possible complications of suffering a stroke is hemiplegia or loss of muscle movement.
+In these cases, the person will experience paralysis of one side of the body, or they may lose control of certain muscles.
+In this regard, the ability to swallow may also be affected if the control of the specific mouth and throat muscles is compromised.
+Likewise, this can cause difficulty speaking.

-Cognitive sequelae of CVA
+Cognitive sequelae of stroke

 Affective-cognitive complications